 The dread in Sakura's stomach grew.
 She could count on two hands the number of times throughout the year when a professor besides Professor Flitwick had visited Ravenclaw Tower, and most of those were by the head of one of the other houses.
 Sakura could only worry, wondering what had happened that was so bad that Kaho had come to visit her in person.

-Sakura flashed over to her bed, her dresser, and her trunk, verifying that Keroberos hadn't sneaked back into the room while she had been working at her desk.
+Sakura's eyes flashed over to her bed, her dresser, and her trunk, verifying that Keroberos hadn't sneaked back into the room while she had been working at her desk.
 Just like the week before, Keroberos was still wandering around the halls of Hogwarts Castle in search of those strange cards.
-At least since Professor Dumbledore's wonderful announcement that the Heir of Slytherin had been dealt with the level of danger Keroberos faced had dramatically decreased.
+At least since Professor Dumbledore's wonderful announcement that the Heir of Slytherin had been dealt with, the level of danger Keroberos faced had dramatically decreased.

 Then again, Keroberos hadn't returned.
 Maybe something had happened to him.
 Maybe something had happened to both him and Syaoran.